Scale-feathered malkoha

 The scale-feathered malkoha (Dasylophus cumingi) is a species of cuckoo in the family Cuculidae.

-It is endemic to the northern Philippines.
+It is a spectacular looking bird with its white hood, red eyes and yellowish bill with a line of scaled feathers down from the bill and up over the crown, contrasted with rufous neck and back and a black lower body and tail.
+It is endemic to the Philippines found only in the islands of Luzon, Catanduanes and Marinduque.
+The species was named after the collector Hugh Cuming.

-Description
+Description and taxonomy

 Large, with unique plastic-like feathers on head and throat, sexes alike.
 And whole head grey, almost white on the throat with feather on top of head and Down center of throat to upper breast tipped with black scale-like feathers; upper back forming a continuous bend with chestnut on lower breast; back, wings, and graduated white-tipped tail glossy black on lower belly and under tail coverts.